cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

 // Warning: (ae-missing-release-tag) "getTargetVolumeAndSpacingInNormalDir" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function getTargetVolumeAndSpacingInNormalDir(viewport: VolumeViewport, camera: ICamera, targetVolumeUID?: string): {
+function getTargetVolumeAndSpacingInNormalDir(viewport: IVolumeViewport, camera: ICamera, targetVolumeUID?: string): {
     imageVolume: IImageVolume;
     spacingInNormalDirection: number;
 };